-Final design of the final cover system will include an estimate of probable construction cost to allow SBMU to select the most cost effective final cover system for the Bottom Ash Pond.
+Final design of the final cover system will include an estimate of probable construction cost to allow SBMU to select the most cost effective final cover system for the Fly Ash Pond.
 An estimate of probable construction cost may include possible alternative design configurations for the final cover system.
-All final cover system designs will be designed in accordance with 40 CFR 257.102(d)(3) and have a permeability not greater than $1 \times 10^{-5}$ cm/s.
+All final cover system designs will be designed in accordance with 40 CFR 257.102(d)(3) and have a permeability not greater than 1 x 10-5 cm/s.

-- A soil only final cover system consisting of an 18-inch infiltration layer and 6-inch erosion layer capable of supporting the growth of vegetation.
-Layer thicknesses shall be minimums. - An alternative final cover system consisting of a geosynthetic infiltration layer and a 24inch thick erosion layer capable of supporting the growth of vegetation. - An alternative final cover system consisting of a geosynthetic infiltration layer and a geosynthetic turf erosion layer.
+- A soil only final cover system consisting of an 18-inch infiltration layer and a 6-inch erosion layer capable of supporting the growth of vegetation.
+The layer thicknesses stated above shall be minimums. - An alternative final cover system consisting of a geosynthetic infiltration layer and a 24inch thick erosion layer capable of supporting the growth of vegetation. - An alternative final cover system consisting of a geosynthetic infiltration layer and a geosynthetic turf erosion layer.